pelmered/wp-pjax/README.txt

 == Description ==

-= THIS PLUGIN IS STILL EXRPIMENTAL - USE AT YOUR OWN RISK! =
+= THIS PLUGIN IS STILL EXPERIMENTAL - USE AT YOUR OWN RISK! = The plugin is under development.
+Please try it and contact me if you encounter any bugs or have any questions or suggestions.
+If you want to help me develop this further se send a pull request on [GitHub](https://github.com/pelmered/wp-pjax "WP-PJAX on GitHub").

 = WP-PJAX - PJAX for Wordpress Plugin. =
 Makes your site faster and saves you a lot of bandwidth and CPU power by making your Wordpress site PJAX powered!

 = What is PJAX? =
-PJAX is a technique that uses ajax and pushState to deliver a fast browsing experience by only loading and updating parts of the page HTML.
-PushState makes it possible to simulate with real permalinks, page titles, and a working back button so that your visitors won't be able to tell the difference between PJAX page loads and ordinary full page loads, except for the increased speed of course.
+PJAX is a technique that uses AJAX and PushState to deliver a faster browsing experience by only loading and updating parts of the page HTML each page load.
+PushState makes it possible to add real permalinks, page titles, and a working back button so that your visitors won't be able to tell the difference between PJAX page load and ordinary full page loads, except for the increased speed of course :).

 = Why PJAX? =
-It makes your site significantly faster and saves you both processing power and bandwidth!
+It makes your site significantly faster in most cases and saves you both processing power and bandwidth!

+= Features =
+* Speeds up any website.
+With the built in page cache enabled you can expect 10-50+% faster page loads.
+* Works well with W3 Total Cache.
+* Configurable.
+No need to dig into the code.
+You will still need basic knowledge about HTML and how Wordpress works to make this plugin reach it's full potential.
+* Live notices with a report for every page load (Load time, page cache hit or miss, Reverse proxy/Varnish cache miss or hit etc).
+This is great for debugging and testing and is of course only visible for admins.
+* Only a few changes in your theme and you are ready to go.
+Should not take more than 5 minutes and requires only basic knowledge.
+* PJAX is not supported in Internet Explorer 9 and earlier(IE 10+ supports this), but the plugin handles this gracefully by falling back on regular page loads for unsupported browsers.

+= Development =
+All development of this plugin occurs on [GitHub](https://github.com/pelmered/wp-pjax "WP-PJAX on GitHub").
+Please help me develop this by forking and sending pull requests.

+= Planned features / To-Do =
+* Better handling of menu active classes.
+Will probably use regex for this.
+* Better control over exceptions for when to disable PJAX, when you use Page cache, and when and what cookies and sessions that should be striped.
+Regex support will be added.
+* Refresh cache on publish/update.
+* Separate loading of sidebars with separate cache.
+* Page loading notice / icon.
+This should also be customizable with css, text(localizable) and it should be possible to upload your own icon.
+* Page cache prefetch needs to be revisited.
+WP-Cron is a bit tricky and its hard to handle timeouts gracefully and reliably cross different environments.
+* Remove all debug code and general code cleanup.
+This will be finished before the 0.1 release.
+* Add an optional menu to the admin bar for clearing cache(all and current page).

+= Known issues =
+* The PJAX toggle checkbox does not work. `$.pjax.disable()` does not seam to work as it should.
+Maybe I need to set a cookie with AJAX to set this for the current user and then handle it on the server side.
+*

 == Installation ==